plantbreeding/BrAPI/Specification/README.md

 Some calls initiate asynchronous processing, which take an indeterminate amount of time to complete.
 For example, the allelematrix-search may initiate a background process that extracts the requested data from a data warehouse.
 In this case,

-* The status array of the call's response will a key called **asynchid**, the value of which is an id that will be used in additional calls;
+* The status array of the call's response will contain a status object in which the value of the **code** key is **asynchid**, the value of the **message** key is an id that will be used in additional calls;
-* The resource from which the response was receive will have a child resource called **status** to which the **asynchid** is a uri parameter; a GET on this resource will indicate the current status of the job;
+* The resource from which the response was received will have a child resource called **status** to which the message value of the **asynchid** code is a uri parameter; a GET on this resource will indicate the current status of the job;
-* The status array of the response from the status resource will include a key called **asynchstatus** that will indicate the following possible states with the specified meanings:
+* The status array of the response from the status resource will include a status object in which the key is called **asynchstatus** and the **message** key's value indicatse the following possible states with the specified meanings:
-        * STARTED: The job has been initiated and has not yet been touched by the background process;
+        * PENDING: The background process has not started to work on the job;
         * INPROCESS: The background process is working on the job;
         * FINISHED: The job has completed succesfully, in which case:
-                * The datafiles list of the response with this **asynchstatus** is required to have at least one entry that is a file path or uri to the directory or file of interest; and/or
+                * The datafiles list of the response with this **asynchstatus** message value is required to have at least one entry that is a file path or uri to the directory or file of interest; and/or
                 * The data array in the result contains the matrix data;
         * FAILED: The job has failed;
-* In the case where the **asynchstatus** is FAILED, the status array of the response from the status resource may, but is not requried, to have a key called **asynchfailure**, the value of which indicates the cause of the job failure (some systems may prefer to use email notification either instead of or in addition to this mechanism).
+* In the case where the message value of the **asynchstatus** code is FAILED, the status array may have, but is not requried to have, a status object in which the **code** key is **asynchfailure** and the **message** key indicates the cause of the job failure (some systems may prefer to use email notification either instead of or in addition to this mechanism).

 For example, a call to allelematrix-search might give the following response: